Rajpratik71/opscode-summit-2013-wiki/Cross-platform-dependencies.md

 - Test coverage increases exponentially

-- Huge case statements complexity and decrease readability.
+- Huge case statements grow complexity and decrease readability.

 - Attribute and library loading happens regardless if you use the cookbooks.